preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Azure AD Sync Account
 -----------------------
 If you're using Azure AD Synchronization, add the account that executes the scheduling here.
-Should be a Sharepoint Admin account.
+Should be a SharePoint Admin account.

 .. image:: tenant-secrets-sync-url-v7.png